PriyanshuDangi/Virtual-NITT/README.md

 git clone https://github.com/PriyanshuDangi/Virtual-NITT.git
 open virtual/code/index.html in browser
 ```
-You might face cors error, disable it in your broweser while loading the page.
+You might face cors error, disable it in your browser while loading the page.
 Or, open the html file with live server using the vs-code extension [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)

 ## Contributing